Golden age of American animation: Pinocchio and Fantasia (1940)

-Dumbo and Bambi (1941–42)
+Dumbo and Bambi (1941–1942)

 In 1941, in order to compensate for the relative poor box office of Pinocchio and Fantasia, Disney produced a low-budget feature film, Dumbo.
 Just a few days after rough animation was complete on Dumbo, the Disney animators' strike broke out.
 This was caused by the Screen Cartoonist's Guild (which had been formed in 1938), who severed many ties between Walt Disney and his staff, while encouraging many members of the Disney studio to leave and seek greener pastures.
 Later that year, Dumbo became a big success, the first for Disney since Snow White.
 The critically acclaimed film brought in much-needed revenue and kept the studio afloat.
 A few months after Dumbo was released in 1941, the United States entered the war after the attack on Pearl Harbor.
 This led to the mobilization of all movie studios (including their cartoon divisions) to produce propaganda material to bolster public confidence and encourage support for the war effort.

-The war (along with the strike) shook Walt Disney's empire, as the US Army had seized Disney's studio as soon as the US entered World War II in December 1941.
-As a result, Disney put the feature films Alice in Wonderland (1951), Peter Pan (1953), Qind in the Willows (1949), Song of the South (1946), Mickey and the Beanstalk (1947) and Bongo (1947) on hold until the war was over.
+The war (along with the strike) shook Disney's empire, as the US Army had seized Disney's studio as soon as the US entered World War II in December 1941.
+As a result, Disney put the feature films Alice in Wonderland (1951), Peter Pan (1953), Wind in the Willows (1949), Song of the South (1946), Mickey and the Beanstalk (1947) and Bongo (1947) on hold until the war was over.

 The only feature film that was allowed to continue production was Bambi, which was released in 1942.
 Bambi was groundbreaking in terms of animating animals realistically.
-However, due to the war, Bambi failed at the box-office and received mixed reviews from the critics.
+However, due to the war, the film failed at the box-office and received mixed reviews from the critics.
 This failure was to be short-lived as it grossed a considerable amount of money in the 1947 re-release.